junh-ki/dias_kuksa_doc/docs/source/contents/cloud.rst

     :width: 450
     :align: center

+* The changes should be made depending on the telemetry message sent by `cloudfeeder.py`.
+Please consider the format of the message or the availability of intended metrics in the message.

 2. To create a Docker image out of `Hono-InfluxDB-Connector`, a Dockerfile is required.
 The Dockerfile for `Hono-InfluxDB-Connector` is located in `dias_kuksa/utils/cloud/maven.consumer.hono/`.
 The Dockerfile consists of two different stages: Jar Building and Image Building.
 The Dockerfile can be self-explained with the comments in it.
 Navigate to `dias_kuksa/utils/cloud/maven.consumer.hono/` and build the Docker image by commanding::

     $ docker build -t hono-influxdb-connector .